 The only certainty is that nothing is standing still.
 If you’re in this sector, transformational change is becoming a way of life rather than a one-off.

-Jon Bradbury talks about the big picture of analytics and big data.
+Jon Bradbury talks about the big picture of big data & analytics.

 A step on from business intelligence, which in turn evolved from traditional reporting – but it’s having a revolutionary business impact.
-Big Data and Analytics can transform your business.
+Big Data & Analytics can transform your business.

 Partner, Jon Bradbury, talks to the Sunday Telegraph about the hype around the cloud.